benjaminsmith-spec/ELK-stack-Docker-Home-Lab/README.md

-# ELK Stack Docker Home Lab — SIEM Detection & Alerting
+# Project ELK — SIEM Detection & Alerting

 A modular, hands-on home lab for learning security monitoring and threat detection using the Elastic Stack deployed entirely in Docker.
 Each lab module walks through a different phase of the build — from standing up the core SIEM infrastructure to simulating and detecting real-world attacks.